Kalahasti P. Prasad

-Kalahasti Parvatheeswara Prasad (15 June 1944 - 5 April 2010) was a researcher and educator in Electrical Engineering in the Andhra Pradesh province of India.
+Kalahasti Parvatheeswara Prasad (15 June 1944 - 5 April 2010) was a researcher and educator in Electrical Engineering in the Andhra Pradesh state of India.

 Biography

 He was born at Nellore of Nellore district at a time when this was still part of Madras Presidency to Kalahasti Ramanathan Sastrulu (1909–2003) and Kalahasti Gnanamba (1919–1989).
 He moved to Visakhapatnam to get B.E. and M.E. degrees in Electrical Engineering from Andhra University in 1968.
 He went on to get a Ph.D. degree in Electrical Engineering with a specialization in digital signal processing from Indian Institute of Technology Madras in 1974.
 His work included creating and implementing new DSP algorithms in FORTRAN and Pascal (programming language) languages on the DEC PDP-11 as well as the IBM System/360 platforms.